Your Last Paycheck

 - How to stabilize your finances for a long search, not a short one, including how to identify and reverse negative cash flow.

-- Guidance for difficult conversations with family and friends when everyone is scared but no one wants to say it out loud.
+- Guidance for difficult relationships with family and friends when everyone is scared but no one wants to say it out loud.

 - Support for the emotional crash — shame, fear, anger, numbness, and the “what do I tell people?” panic.